-- Section 1 Employees covered by this AGREEMENT as follows shall be compensated for each hour of service in accordance with the Salary Chart in the back of this AGREEMENT. - Section 2.
-The EMPLOYER shall determine the rate of compensation for each employee within the established salary range based upon tenure and quality of performance.
-After completion of the initial PROBATIONARY PERIOD and certification to regular status, an employee will be eligible to receive their first in-range merit increase.

-- Section 3.
+- Section 1.
+Employees covered by this AGREEMENT as defined in the Article titled "Recognition" shall be compensated in accordance with the Salary Chart in the back of this AGREEMENT. - Section 2.
+The EMPLOYER shall determine the rate of compensation for each employee within the established range based upon quality of performance.
+After completion of the initial probationary period and certification to permanent status, an employee will be eligible to receive their first in-range merit increase. - Section 3.
 Employees in the classification of Associate Attorney whose education and experience meet the minimum requirements for promotion to the Attorney classification and who do not receive such promotion shall, upon request, be informed in writing of the reasons why such promotion was not granted. - Section 4.
-At the discretion of the EMPLOYER and in the event the EMPLOYER encounters difficulty with respect to attraction and/or retention of qualified staff in a particular job classification, the parties by mutual agreement, may negotiate a modified salary schedule or other compensation matters for such classification.
+At the discretion of the EMPLOYER and in the event the EMPLOYER encounters difficulty with respect to attraction and/or retention of qualified staff in a particular job classification, the parties by mutual agreement may negotiate a modified salary schedule or other compensation matters for such classification.